SharePoint/sp-dev-docs/docs/general-development/how-to-build-search-driven-mobile-apps-with-the-navigation-and-event-logging-res.md

-The query processing component in SharePoint Server 2013 returns search results that contain data for a particular category, and the app presents the data in the **Category** page.
+The query processing component in SharePoint returns search results that contain data for a particular category, and the app presents the data in the **Category** page.
 If there is a Best Bet associated with the selected category, the query processing component detects this association and extracts the Best Bet data from the Best Bet database, labeled **BB** in the diagram.
 The search results are then mixed with results from the Best Bet database and sent back to the app in a result table.
 The app is responsible for extracting the different parts of the results from the table and displaying the Best Bet in a dedicated location.